trta2352/TestAppScrambly/README.md

 ## Overview

-The **Scrambly test app** is a simple example how to fetch JSON data parse it and then display it to the user.
-The main design approach was to keep it as simple as possible since due to the complexity I felt there was no need to approach it in any other way.
+The **Scrambly test app** is a simple example of how to fetch JSON data, parse it, and display it to the user.
+The main design goal was to keep the implementation as straightforward as possible — given the simplicity of the task, there was no need to overarchitect the solution.

 Main external packages:
-- @react-navigation: navigation between screens
+- @react-navigation: for screen navigation
-- axios: replacement of the native fetch module,
+- axios: a cleaner replacement for the native fetch API
-- lottie-react-native: simple animation library,
+- lottie-react-native: for lightweight animations
-- react-native-dotenv: enviromental variables.
+- react-native-dotenv: to manage environment variables

 ### Components and tech decisions

 #### Data management
-For the sake of simplicity and to not over architect a simple application it was decided to use a context together with AsyncStorage instead of Redux for state management.
+To keep things simple and avoid overengineering, we use React Context in combination with AsyncStorage instead of Redux for state management.
+This approach is lightweight and appropriate for the app's scope.

 ### Network service and fetching of data
-The NetworkService file is a singleton where all network calls are located.
-The getPost function is called from useDataContext where the response is also managed.
+The **NetworkService** file is a singleton that contains all network calls.
+The getPosts function is invoked from the useDataContext hook, which is also responsible for handling the response and managing local state.

 ## How to run the app